Staff Research Interests

 I have also undertaken research on the doctoral examination process, especially the viva.

 My research interests span two themes: education and social justice, and the nature of higher education.
 I am interested in inter-relationships between education and society, and between theory and practice.
 I have explored different interpretations of critical pedagogy, and particularly the ways in which conceptualisations of knowledge impact upon social justice.
 Much of my work is informed by critical theory, and I have a special interest in the work of Theodor Adorno.
 My recent work has looked at the nature of assessment and feedback the role of failure in learning including the relationship between conceptions of failure and social justice.
+My forthcoming book Assessment for Social Justice explores the potential to further social justice within and through HE assessment and draws on the critical theory of Axel Honneth

 My research interests concern collaborative work and group discussion in digitally-mediated environments, with a theoretical and practical commitment to social justice and equity within learning communities.
 I draw upon Marxist and Post-Colonial perspectives, and explore the manifestations of social, historical, political, and economic Discourses in digitally-mediated environments.
 In particular, I am interested in understanding the ways that sociocultural elements inherent in applications of digital education operate to marginalize students who fall outside the ideations of dominant ideology.